acil-bwh/bayes_traj/paper.md

 # Statement of need

-Trajectory analysis broadly refers to the application of methods to longitudinal data to identify distinct patterns of change and assign study subjects to their most likely trajectory group.
+Trajectory analysis broadly refers to techniques and modeling paradigms that explain heterogeneity in longitudinal data.
+These methods identify the most suitable number of subgroups (trajectories) in the data, the distinct patterns of change characterizing each trajectory, and the most likely assignment of study participants to trajectories.
+Methods of trajectory analysis have been applied to a wide range of fields including pyschology, criminology, behavioral research, and epidemiology.
+(These methods are distinct from those that track people, animials, vehicles, and natural phenomena -- also referred to as trajectory analysis -- and which have their own dedicated set of techniques and frameworks.
+See, e.g., [@shenk2021traja] and [@viera2023pactus]).

 Although trajectory analysis has been applied in mutiple domains, the motivation for developing **bayes_traj** has been to improve our understanding of heterogeneity in the context of chronic obstructive pulmonary disease (COPD), a leading cause of death worldwide.
 Research has shown that there are multiple patterns of lung function development and decline, with some patterns associated with greater risk of developing COPD [@lange2015lung].
+Furthermore, there is a growing recognition that COPD is better conceived of as a multi-faceted syndrome, requiring consideration of other disease facets (such as clinical presentation and structural assesment from medical images) [@lowe2019copdgene].
 Researchers have applied techniques of trajectory analysis to longitudinal measures of lung function to delineate distinct patterns of progression for further analysis [@agusti2019lung].
 Existing trajectory approaches
 are predominantly frequentist in nature and use maximum likelihood to identify point estimates of unknown parameters.
 These approaches do not permit incorporation of prior informaiton.
 Challenges arise when study cohorts lack sufficient longitudinal data characteristics to adequately power frequentist-based trajectory algorithms.
+Bayesian approaches are well-suited for data-limited scenarios given their ability to incorporate prior knowledge in the model fitting process, though existing Bayesian trajectory approaches use sampling-based inference (i.e. Markov chain Monte Carlo) which can be slow to converge and can suffer from the so-called "lable-switching" problem.
-Furthermore, there is a growing recognition that COPD is better conceived of as a multi-faceted syndrome, requiring consideration of other disease facets (such as clinical presentation and structural assesment from medical images) [@lowe2019copdgene].
-This motivates development and application of scalable approaches that can simultaneously model distinct progression patterns across multiple health measures, especially in data-limited scenarios.
+There is thus a need for scalable approaches that can simultaneously model distinct progression patterns across multiple health measures, especially in data-limited scenarios.

 # Summary

 **bayes_traj** is a Python package developed to perform Bayesian trajectory analysis.
-Although our primary motivation is to improve understanding of COPD heterogeneity, the package makes no domain-specific assumptions and is generally applicable.
+While its development was initially motivated by the need to better understand chronic obstructive pulmonary disease (COPD) heterogeneity, the package is domain-agnostic and can be applied to a wide range of disciplines.
+The package is designed for researchers who need scalable methods for trajectory analysis, especially in settings where traditional frequentist methods may fail due to limited data or when incorporating prior knowledge is critical.
+By providing a scalable Bayesian approach to trajectory analysis, **bayes_traj** complements existing tools and broadens the range of methodologies available for trajectory analysis.

 **bayes_traj** has several distinguishing features:
 * It can simultaneously model multiple continuous and binary target